leohinterlang/argFace/README.md

 Posix standards are a serious concern for this effort.
 Therefore, option letters or short options are given primary support.

 The GNU form of long options is also available.
+ArgFace permits long options to be entered on the command line with a single dash: `-long-option`.
-The only conflict here is that a command line option may be specified with a single hyphen even for the long names and that this might be unintentionally mistaken for a group of letter options.
+The only conflict here is that this might be unintentionally mistaken for a group of short options.

     [-abcde] (letter options)
     [--ace]  (long option)